July 16, 2017

 Double-steamed in individual urns, the chicken soup with fish maw and conch was a pure essence of umami and sweetness.
 I needed this after the first few strong-flavoured dishes.

 Despite vehemently denied by the floor manager, the Steamed Flowery Crab with Rice Noodle was undoubtedly a carbon copy of Chairman’s (大班樓) signature dish.
-Rumour has it that the owner of Tasting Court is the son of a former partner of the Chairman, which again the manager denied.
+I have been told that the owner of Tasting Court is the son of a former partner of the Chairman, which again the manager denied.
 I believe my source more on this one.

 Flowery crab is neither the meatiest or most blessed with roe; it is however arguably the sweetest among the local varieties.
 Here it is steamed with 25 year-old Shaoxing wine and chicken fat.
 The timing was just right — the meat could be easily peeled off from the shell yet retained a smooth texture.
 Just as good was the noodle, which we used to mop up most of the sauce.

 “Lion’s head” is one of the most iconic Shanghainese dish, an exotic name for the humble meat ball.
 Using sparerib and belly and slow-cooked in chicken broth, this “Lion’s head” was the best I have had, flavourful and soft without being excessively oily like the traditional ones often found in Shanghai.